valitor/ios/README.md

 The following steps can be taken to reproduce the environment in the test project:

+1. Pair the POS device to your iOS device through the settings app.

-1. Copy all contents of Test/Library into your application.
+2. Copy all contents of Test/Library into your application.
 Make sure to mark 'Copy files if needed' and make sure that the files are added to your project's target.
 The files needed for the library are:
 Constants.h
 CommunicationManager.h/m